-Part of what makes Disney stand out from other companies is the magic they create for families all around the world.
-One of the many reasons I love visiting Walt Disney World is to capture the laughs and the memories I create while in the The Most Magical Place On Earth, and this is done through photography.
+Part of what makes Disney stand out from other companies is the magic they create for families worldwide.
+One of the many reasons I love visiting Walt Disney World is to capture the laughs and the memories I make while in The Most Magical Place On Earth, which is done through photography.

 #DIsney News Automated PhotoPass Cameras Now in Use at Two Popular Magic Kingdom Meet-and-Greets https://t.co/Nm07p88Uik via @AJBCSurveys #surveys #remote-work pic.twitter.com/THc8AGAlHT